DataBiosphere/data-portal/content/guides/userguides/exploring-projects.md

 1. counts of input
 1. a link to the project metadata download
 1. a link to the project DCP-generated count matrix download (if available)
-1. a link to the project contributor-generated matrix (if available; only on the [DCP 2.0 Data View](/what-is-the-dcp-20-data-preview))
+1. a link to the project contributor-generated matrix (if available)

 ## Downloading Project Metadata